SyedRizwan165/All-In-One-Chatbot-LLM/README.md

 - **User Query:** The process begins when a user submits a conversational query.
 The document retriever scans the embeddings of the uploaded file to find the most relevant documents.
 These documents are then sent to the OpenAI model, which comprehends the context, summarizes information, and generates responses.
 The model processes the information to provide contextually relevant answers, explanations, or details in response to the user's query.
 The generated response is then delivered to the user, completing the conversational interaction.

 ![alt text](<pdf processing.jpeg>)

 The chat bot summarises the pdf document.

 ![alt text](embedding.jpeg)

 It shows the embedding created.

 ![alt text](<similarity search.jpeg>)

-The chat bot also shows the similarity search with k=4. # All-In-One-Chatbot-LLM
+The chat bot also shows the similarity search with k=4.
-# All-In-One-Chatbot-LLM